Undivided: Working with a New Teacher on an IEP

 If your child needs modified classwork to access the same curriculum as their peers, you’ll want to communicate with their teacher throughout the year about what those modifications are.
 Lisa encourages parents to be proactive in learning about upcoming assignments and discussing them with teachers.
 Check out her tips and examples in this clip:

-Thank you to the parents who submitted questions for Lisa during our live event on September 13!
+Thank you to the parents who submitted questions for Lisa during our live event!
 If you missed the event or want to review what we learned, you can catch the full recording and transcript here.

 Sign up for our newsletter to learn more about upcoming events, and be sure to join our private Facebook group Team Undivided for Parents to keep the discussion going.